-If you carefully read the presentation of the various types of attention, you will see that it can be automatic or controlled.
+Attention can be automatic or controlled.
 Attention is automatic (i.e. extremely fast and unconscious) when it is guided by external stimulation.
 This is exogenous attention.

 In other cases, orienting your attention can be controlled, or made willingly, i.e. you guide and monitor your attention.
-It is, therefore, a rather slow process that is partially conscious and consumes a great deal of attentional resources.
+It is, therefore, a rather slow process that is partially conscious and consumes a great deal of attention resources.
 This is called endogenous attention.

 Thus, for instance, exogenous orientation is at work when your attention is drawn to a sudden clap of thunder and bolt of lightning in the sky.
 But if you stare at the sky looking for stars, then you are controlling your attention; it is endogenous.

 It is interesting to try and control processes that are usually automatic.
-In neuro-psychology, there is a famous test called the STROOP test.
+In neuropsychology, there is a famous test called the Stroop test.
 It consists of reading the words for colors aloud “BLUE”, “YELLOW”, “ORANGE”… or saying the color that the words are printed in, knowing that the ink color may or may not match the word that it’s written with.
 For instance, you might need to say the ink color (blue) when faced with the word “YELLOW.”
 In this case, the automatic process would be to access areas involved in word recognition, reading and meaning, causing us to say “yellow” rather than “blue.”
-But the aim of the exercise is to train yourself to control an automatic process and inhibit the “yellow” answer you would normally have given.
+But, the aim of the exercise is to train yourself to control an automatic process and inhibit the “yellow” answer you would normally have given.